akpetty/NESOSIM/README.md

 ```
 Forcings/
 ```
- - Currently empty because of size constraints, but test forcing data are available in the following repository.
-All the gridded data used in Petty et al., (2018, GMD) will be made available to download shortly, which should be copied to a the Forcings folder (unless you change the DataPath variable in NESOSIM.py).
+ - Currently empty because of size constraints, but all the gridded forcing data used in Petty et al., (2018, GMD) have been made available on the NASA Cryospheric Sciences Lab website: https://neptune.gsfc.nasa.gov/csb/index.php?section=516, which can be downloaded, unzipped, and copied to a the Forcings folder (unless you change the DataPath variable in NESOSIM.py).
 Note that the files in Scripts/gridding shows how these forcings were generated from the raw data.

 ```